 Amyloidosis is the term used for a group of diseases where one or more body organs accumulate various insoluble proteins (amyloid) in amounts to cause dysfunction of the organ system.
 Organs often affected include the heart, kidney, gastrointestinal tract, nervous system and skin.
 Amyloidosis of the skin is called cutaneous amyloidosis.
-In this condition, amyloid or amyloid-like proteins are deposited in the dermis layer of skin.
+In this condition, amyloid or amyloid-like proteins are deposited in the dermis.

 Types of amyloidosis

-This disorder of protein metabolism originates in the bone marrow and is occasionally associated with multiple myeloma.
+- Primary amyloidosis is a disorder of protein metabolism that originates in the bone marrow and is occasionally associated with multiple myeloma.
 It is sometimes also referred to as amyloid L chain type (AL) amyloidosis.

 Secondary systemic amyloidosis

 - Secondary systemic amyloidosis occurs as a complication of many chronic inflammatory diseases such as rheumatoid arthritis and osteomyelitis.

 - It is also known as amyloid A (AA) amyloidosis and is the most common form of systemic amyloidosis worldwide.